WebOrigami/docs/content/builtins/tree/deepMerge.md

 supertitle: "Tree."
 ---

-Similar to [`merge`](merge.html), but performs a deep merge: if multiple trees define values for the same key, and those values are themselves async trees, then those values themselves will be merged.
+Similar to [`merge`](merge.html), but performs a deep merge of multiple [map-based trees](/async-tree/mapBasedTree.html).
+If more than one tree defines a value for the same key, and those values are themselves trees, then those values themselves will be merged.